harmonizerblinks/dotnetcoreapi/README.md

 # dotnetcoreapi

-A Dot Net Core Api With Authentication ready for use, All you Need to do is Change connection string
+A Dot Net Core Api With Authentication ready for use, All you Need to do is Change connection string in a appsettings.json